ptimoner/AMRemote/README.md

 logs out; still possible to check the progress of the analysis or to kill the process (instructions on how to do it are given when running the analysis).
 ```
-Juste replace the values.
+Just replace the values accordingly.
 Logical parameters are "splitRegion", "zonalStat" and "nohup"; they all require true/false values.
 If empty they are considered as 'false'.
 For string parameters, use double quotes.
 Numbers in numerical array (maxTravelTime) must be separated by commas and contained within square brackets.
-Empty values must be provided with double quotes: ""
+Empty values must always be provided with double quotes: ""

 Once you set the parameters, use the following command the run the replay analysis.